Rudxain/Gold-Pickaxe-Effect/index.md

 You probably know that Minecraft gold pickaxes have the worst durability ever.
 But did you know their durability-points are the same as wooden pickaxes?

+This happens just because gold pickaxes have the best efficiency (with some caveats).

 This "illusion" is what I call, "The Gold Pickaxe Effect" (GPE for short).

 This effect arises in places other than MC: